mondaycom/monday-code-quickstarts/quickstart-python/README.md

 This app showcases how to use various Monday app functionalities, including:

+### Monday Code App Features
-* Using Monday apps storage
+* Using Monday apps Storage and Secure Storage
-* Utilizing Monday apps Secrets / Environment variables
+* Using Monday apps Secrets and Environment variables
 * Using Monday apps Queue
+* Using Monday code Logger

+### Integration and Authentication
 * Implementing OAuth process
 * Authenticating with JWT (JSON Web Tokens)

+### Custom Actions and Triggers in Monday
 * Creating custom actions and triggers
 * Implementing an integration recipe
 * Deploying the app to Monday code